anarfarzaliyevdev/Saglam_Aile_Front/README.md

 # Saglam_Aile_FrontEnd
-This project is contain front end of www.saglamaile.az
+This project is contain responsive front end clone of www.saglamaile.az